lcuevastodoit/hiring-backend-template/README.md

 - Adherence to Ruby's conventions and idioms
 - Cleanliness/Clarity: Is the intent of the code obvious?
 Are things named appropriately?
 Please void overly clever solutions.
 - Consistent style: We don't expect you to follow a specific Ruby code style, but you should be consistent with your choice.
 - Elegant Object-oriented Design - please avoid imperative or functional coding style.
+Typically the good solutions will have **at least** two classes other than `PeopleController`
 - Maintainability: How flexible is the code?
 - Testability: Is it easy to test the code?
 Please demonstrate with unit tests.
 - Use DRY, KISS and SOLID responsibly to find the sweet spot between an under-engineering and over-engineering.